You’re nearing the end of your pregnancy, and you’re READY to hold your baby in your arms, right?

 - Combine flour, baking soda, cinnamon, ginger, cloves, salt and cayenne pepper in small bowl.
 Set dry ingredients aside.

 - Then blend margarine in large mixing bowl.
 Stir in brown sugar and granulated sugar.
 Add the molasses, then the egg whites.
 Finally, add the dry ingredients to your mix.

 - Roll dough into ¾ inch balls.
 Roll cookie balls in sugar to coat each cookie.
 Place balls on cookie sheet lined with parchment paper.
 Bake in the oven for 8-10 minutes or until cookies are golden brown.

 Waiting for labor to start can be so nerve-wracking.
 Trying new foods can help relieve the stress by at least giving you something to do!

-Even if none of these foods that induce labor work, you’ll at least be taking your mind off of your long wait.
+Even if none of these recipes work to induce labor, you’ll at least be taking your mind off of your long wait.
 Good luck and hang in there!